Introduction

 shadow: true) so the host page and component do not break each other in unknown hosts. - You need multiple widgets on one page, potentially from different frameworks.

-It’s the wrong tool when you have a single SPA where the bundler owns every surface, when you need SSR + hydration of server-rendered HTML, or when you actually want a microfrontend control plane.
-See When not to use mountly for the longer answer.
+It’s the wrong tool when you have a single SPA where the bundler owns every surface, when you need SSR plus hydration of server-rendered HTML, or when you want a microfrontend control plane.
+See When not to use mountly and Choosing an architecture for the longer answer.

 How it compares